NSS Background Remover

 Free model and ad support

 NSS Background Remover is free forever with no premium tier.
-There are no per-image credits, no export watermarks, no account required, and no artificial limits placed on quality or batch size.
+There are no per-image credits, no export watermarks, no account required, and no artificial limits placed on quality.
 The tool is supported by non-intrusive display advertising.
 That model is a deliberate choice: it aligns the product with users who need reliable tooling without a subscription commitment, and it fits the broader Novus Digital Labs thesis that free, ad-supported tools can outperform paid alternatives when built with the right technical priorities.

 Users who find value in the tool and want to support it can do so simply by using it — ad impressions sustain the service without asking for payment.
 For users in privacy-sensitive environments where ads are blocked by policy, the tool still functions fully; only the ad inventory is affected.